Pay, Time Off & Work Hour Calculators

 Enter each day's start time, end time, and unpaid break minutes.
 The calculator subtracts breaks, adds daily hours, totals the week, and estimates overtime hours above 40.

-If you enter an hourly rate, the gross pay estimate uses regular pay for up to 40 hours and 1.5x pay for overtime hours.
-Your employer may use different rounding, workweek, or overtime rules.
+If you enter an hourly rate, the default gross-pay estimate uses regular pay for up to 40 hours and 1.5x pay above the threshold.
+You can change both planning inputs without changing the recorded shift time.

 Example time card calculation